michelle3211/311project/project-proposal/project-proposal.md

 6. Trivia API
 7. Choose your own adventure
 8. Instagram API for pictures
+9. Clickbait article generator
+    - generate article
+    - choose picture with some API
+10. Meme generator

 ## Server-side

+- Possible idea: no server-side component, and only client-side front-end TS/JS.

 - Are we going to have a database?
     - If not, we will need hardcoded data